lexibank/tlopo/out/vol3/chapter11.md

 Note that the initial syllable of &ast;[ka]ŋaRi is reflected only in Admiralties, North New Guinea and Papuan Tip languages (and perhaJPS in Raga and Namakir), whereas Meso-Melanesian and Eastern Oceanic reflexes point to &ast;ŋaRi.
 This distribution justifies the reconstruction of POc forms with and without initial &ast;ka-, which may represent or have been reanalysed as the prefix &ast;ka- 'tree' reflecting earlier &ast;kayu 'tree' (ch.2, §7.1.2).
 Bola taŋari may reflect the addition of an otherwise unknown prefix ta- to &ast;ŋaRi.

-Marshallese kaŋal 'Pisonia grand is' looks as if it is a borrowing from a language retain- ing initial ka-, i.e. Admiralties or Western Oceanic, but on current knowledge of Oceanic settlement history it is difficult to see how this could have occurred.
+Marshallese kaŋal 'Pisonia grand is' looks as if it is a borrowing from a language retaining initial ka-, i.e. Admiralties or Western Oceanic, but on current knowledge of Oceanic settlement history it is difficult to see how this could have occurred.

 <table>
 <tr>